The Doctrine of Vicarious Liability - When is an Employer Liable?

 What is this SASRIA I am paying a premium for on my policy?

-It is general practice across the global insurance markets that losses emanating from terrorism, riot, civil commotion, strikes and public disorder are an exclusion.
-Amongst other reasons, insurers are reluctant to provide cover for these because, unlike other risks, their historical data is scarce, occurrence is not random, and they are often geographically concentrated.
+It is a general practice across the global insurance markets that losses emanating from terrorism, riot, civil commotion, strikes and public disorder are an exclusion.
+Amongst other reasons, insurers are reluctant to provide cover for these because, unlike other risks, their historical data is scarce, the occurrence is not random, and they are often geographically concentrated.